UPM-Volumetric/Tiling/README.md

 ## Usage

-Run the commands `python src/uniform.py -h` or `python src/lod.py -h` to see details concerning usage.
+Run the command `python src/makeTiles.py -h` to see details concerning usage.